Education for Tennis & Fitness Professionals

 Training Requirements - United States

 Beginning in 2012, Authorized Providers of Cardio Tennis in the US are required to attend a course to become a Licensed Cardio Tennis Professional.
-If you have attended a course anytime from 2009 to date, you are considered current.
-If you attended any course prior to 2009 you will be required to attend another course as the product and education has changed significantly since it was introduced in 2005.
-Facilities which are considered Authorized Providers should have at least one tennis professional on staff who is a Licensed Cardio Tennis Professional.
+If you have attended a course anytime from 2012 to date, you are considered current.
+If you attended any course prior to 2012 you will be required to attend another course as the product and education has changed significantly since it was introduced in 2005.
+Facilities which are considered part of the Cardio Tennis Instructors Network should have at least one tennis professional on staff who is a Licensed Cardio Tennis Professional.

 Training Requirements - Internationally